eecs-330-Lost-and-Found/Prototype/README.md

 This repository is for **LostNFound**, a service which allows college students to post items that they have lost and ask others to find it for them.

 <h2>Getting Started</h2>

 Repository: https://github.com/eecs-330-Lost-and-Found/Prototype<br>
 Deployment Link: https://hcilogin.firebaseapp.com/<br>
 Running on local server: Clone the repository, then run `npm install` and `npm start` from the root directory.
 Navigate to http://localhost:3000 to view the running app.
+Prototype is best viewed on Google Chrome on a Mac OS.

 In order to explore the full functionalities of the app right off the bat, log in as either of the following two users: